ArdaCet/RepairPrediction_Preprocessing/README.md

 This repository includes pipelines, python codes, and the NGS data used in the research project.
 It is the exact copy of [another repository](https://github.com/CompGenomeLab/globalNERepair) which was creted and edited by me.

-You can find pipelines and codes in this repository but the links will direct you to [globalNERepair](https://github.com/CompGenomeLab/globalNERepair) repository which is the primary repo.
+You can find the pipelines and Python codes used in the research at this repository.

 # Project Aim
 Revealing one of the causes of genome-wide nucleotide excision repair heterogeneity mainly using histone markers.